- Leading Director

 Born in South Carolina, raised in New Jersey, a student at Clemson University, and resident of Kobe, Japan and Akron, Ohio, Brent is a nomad at heart.
 But despite his incessant curiosity and passion for exploration, Brent will forever identify as a displaced Southerner and advocate the use of the word "y'all."
 His loyalty to the South has landed him back in his homeland of Clemson, where he is currently raising his three kids, and enjoying showing them the beauty of the Blue Ridge Mountains.

 Brent serves as the Leading Director at ipsoCreative, which simply means he's at the forefront of understanding how ipso can best serve its clients and, in his words, "be raving fans of things that matter."
 He's also the storyteller and rallier of the ipsoCreative tribe.

-- Deep experience in project management and operations with an emphasis in healthcare.
+- Deep experience in project management and operations

 As ipsoCreative's Leading Director, Brent essentially serves as ipso's brand ambassador, owner of the discovery process with new clients, account director of particular accounts, and overall strategist of brand messaging.

 What's the best part of your story so far?

 The best part has been being immersed in all of the joy and struggle of being a foreigner amidst Japanese daily life, alongside my wife, Suzy.
 We learned lessons during that time of adventure that we are still unpacking.

 What organization or company inspires you and why?